Benni371/Cyber_Docs/Conferences/Saintcon_2023/Talks/Wireshark Basics.md

 ---
 - How does sniffing work?
 	- Promiscuous mode or port forwarding to sniff other computers traffic
-	- Not going to see traffic your network doesnt see
+	- Not going to see traffic your network doesn't see
 - Know what normal traffic is like.
 Set up a baseline
 - Find malicious traffic, troubleshooting, malware and forensic analysis
 - Baseline